1. Knowledge Base

 }

 You can use custom CSS in your app to change the font for generating your UPC.
-Please check out this example in our developer documentation for more information: How to change a page’s font.
+Please check out this example in our developer documentation for more information: Embedded apps can now display application header and fonts.

-Add the Text Formula Field to the Details Page
+3. Create a Details Page and Add the Text Formula Field to the Details View

 Now that you have set up your text formula field and added the CSS to your app, the next step is to add this new text formula field that represents your barcode to the view where you want to display it.

-Then, if you preview your app and look at this details page, you can see that the barcode font is being used for that text formula field instead of showing the actual number.
+Then, if you preview your live app and look at the details page created in the above step, you can see that the barcode font is being used for the text formula field instead of showing the actual number.

-If the scanned barcode isn't generating the value that you stored in it, please check to make that the scanner you are using can read code-39 barcodes specifically: https://azaleabarcodes.com/code-39/
+Note: If the scanned barcode isn't generating the value that you stored in it, please check to make sure that the scanner you are using can read code-39 barcodes specifically.